A plane carrying two hydrogen bombs crashes in Wayne County and residents rush to find and disarm the weapons.

 — Caron Myers

 Caron Myers is a freelance writer.
 Her most recent book is Captain Steven, The Little Pirate who Fought the Big C. She lives with her husband, Danny “Chocolate” Myers, in Davidson County.
-Her most recent story for Our State was “Building Badin” (May 2012).
+Find more of her archived stories here.